ericmedvet/slides/ml-2425/01-intro.md

 **Michel El Saliby**
 - master student enrolled in [Ingegneria Elettronica e Informatica](https://corsi.units.it/IN20/descrizione-corso) master course
-- *hopefully* future PhD student enrolled in the [Appliead Data Science and Artificial Intelligence](https://adsai.units.it/) PhD program
+- *hopefully* future PhD student enrolled in the [Applied Data Science and Artificial Intelligence](https://adsai.units.it/) PhD program

 Role of the tutor:
 - assisting students **during lab activities**, together with the teacher